itunesoobd-sketch/colab-vpn/README.md

 The `vpn_setup.py` script performs the following steps:

 1.  **Installs required packages.** It automatically installs the required Python packages from the `requirements.txt` file.
 2.  **Starts an ngrok tunnel.** It uses the `pyngrok` library to create an SSH tunnel to the Colab notebook.
+It will first check for the `NGROK_AUTHTOKEN` environment variable.
+If it is not found, it will prompt you to enter it.
 3.  **Connects to a Google Colab notebook via SSH.** It uses the `paramiko` library to establish an SSH connection to the Colab instance.
 4.  **Installs OpenVPN and Easy-RSA.** The script installs the necessary software on the Colab instance to create a VPN server.
 5.  **Configures the OpenVPN server.** It generates the server configuration files and certificates using Easy-RSA.